Meet the Workforce Program Staff

 AGI's Workforce Program has a long history of supporting geoscience departments both in the U.S. and around the world.
 Whether it's providing critical data on enrollments and degrees, comprehensive information about faculty, or collaborating with member societies like AGU on hosting webinars on critical issues for department chairs, AGI recognizes that a strong geoscience academic community is the key to a strong profession.

-AGI also provide a wealth of information on careers in the geosciences for the public, educators, and interested students.
-Explore a the diverse career pathways of a geoscience career and find your way towards making a difference.
+AGI also provides a wealth of information on careers in the geosciences for the public, educators, and interested students.
+Explore the diverse career pathways of geoscientists and find your way towards making a difference.